axis0047/mimicore/CONFIG_GUIDE.md

 ***

-# MockingGOD V2 Configuration Guide
+# Mimicore V2 Configuration Guide (previously MockingGOD)

 This document is the definitive reference for configuring APIs in MockingGOD.
 The configuration file uses JSON format.